Basic Pool Chemistry 101

 To reach breakpoint oxidation, the chlorine reading must be 10 ppm over your combined chlorine reading.

 Your chlorine has two readings: free chlorine (FC) and combined chlorine (CC).
 Free chlorine refers to the chlorine that is free and available to kill.
-Combined chlorine is those chloramines we talked about.
+Combined chlorine is chlorine that has done it’s job.

 NOTE: Pool shock products are made with unstabilized chlorine or no chlorine at all.
 They will go in, do their job, and get eaten up by the sun’s UV rays very fast.
 That’s why it’s important to shock your pool at night or dusk, and let it work for 8 hours (with the pool running) throughout the night.